mesutoktem/node-minimal-helm/README.md

-# 🚀 Quick Start: Node Project via Helm + Kubernetes
+# 🚀 Run Node.js Directly from a Volume with Helm & Kubernetes

 This setup runs a **Node.js project from a PersistentVolume**, always using the **latest Git code**.